Johann Albert Fabricius: Bibliotheca Graeca

-Fabricius' most important work is the Bibliotheca Graeca (1705–1728, revised and continued by G. C. Harles, 1790—1812), a work which has been denominated maximus antiquae eruditionis thesaurus (the greatest repository of ancient learning).
+Fabricius' most important work is the Bibliotheca Graeca (1705–1728, revised and continued by G. C. Harless, 1790–1812), a work which has been denominated maximus antiquae eruditionis thesaurus (the greatest repository of ancient learning).
 Its divisions are marked off by Homer, Plato, Jesus, Constantine, and the capture of Constantinople in 1453, while a sixth section is devoted to canon law, jurisprudence and medicine.